yurt-page/docs/connectivity.md

 Tecnically speaking the tunnel between server and proxy is not so easy to implement.
 It must be not a VPN but also simple SOCKS is not good here.
 So such tunneling services uses protocols like port forward over SSH or specialized multiplexing protocols.

+## SSH tunnel
+Dropbear supports the feature.
+But they are slow.
+OpenWrt has a sshtunnel package to reconnect but it depends on OpenSSH client.

 ## TCP tunnels providers
 Here is a list (hope not complete) of such proxies services: